lozog/catan/README.md

 # Catan clone

-This is a coding challenge to build aclone of Catan with [Excalibur](https://excaliburjs.com).
+This is a coding challenge to build a clone of Catan with [Excalibur](https://excaliburjs.com).

 ## Get Started